Optimising Disease-Modifying Therapy in People with Multiple Sclerosis

 Summary

-Dr Kieren Po’s research aims to understand what treatments are being used by people with multiple sclerosis (MS), how treatments are chosen and monitored, how well people stay on treatments and the reasons why.
-This will be achieved through the analysis of data obtained from people with MS and clinicians.
+Dr Kieren Po’s research aims to understand which treatments are being used by people with multiple sclerosis (MS), how treatments are chosen and monitored, how well people stay on treatments (adherence) and the reasons why.
+This will be achieved by analysing data obtained from people with MS and clinicians.

-Ultimately, this research aims to advance understanding of the contemporary MS treatment landscape in different care settings, and may help people with MS and their treating doctors with their treatment decisions.
+Ultimately, this research aims to advance understanding of the contemporary MS treatment landscape in different care settings and may help people with MS and their treating doctors with their treatment decisions.
+Optimising the use of disease-modifying therapies (DMT) will help reduce long-term adverse impacts of MS and improve quality of life.

 Progress